loopstick/CCA_Mechatronics_Spring2020/README.md

 You will be required to create your own repository for handing in homework and for project documentation.

 #### Required Textbook
-No textbook is required, but there are many good online references and a few good books out there I can recommend.
+No textbook is required.
+There are many good online references and a few good books out there I can recommend.
 We also have a good assortment of books in the library.
+Highly recommended: Making Things Move by Dustyn Roberts http://www.makingthingsmove.com/about-the-book/

 #### Prerequisites
 * Basic algebra.
 You should be comfortable with simple equations, manipulating numbers, fractions, solving for variables, and the engineering prefixes (micro, milli, kilo, mega, etc.)
-* Some understanding of geometry and physics will also be helpful.
+* Some understanding of geometry and basic physics will also be helpful.

 #### Requirements and Expectations
 * Always bring your computer to class.
 If you don’t have a computer, check one out from the Media Center.
 You will need a computer to